Dikibe-23/Business-Performance-Evaluation-Data-Analytics/README.md

 The final report would often include a measure of the initial goal against the outcomes.
 In other words, we interpret the results of our analysis to demonstrate the essence of the project.

-## Business objective or problem statement.
+## BUSINESS OBJECTIVE / PROBLEM DEFINITION.
 For this particular problem, a start-up business wants to evaluate its business performance across regions, brands, product category and channels of sale.
 They are particularly interested in the following metrics;

 ## BUSINESS METRICS